 We believe we're the best and the bigger and more open the field that is there for us to run onto - that's good.

-In the Herald Turnbull would not be drawn on whether he thought Donald Trump would make good on his anti-trade threats.
+Turnbull would not be drawn on whether he thought Donald Trump would make good on his anti-trade threats.
 "In terms of our discussions with the American Administration we are circumspect in public and obviously frank and forthright, as friends should be, in private, and we don't run a commentary on US politics," he says.

 The Australian prime minister emphasises it is up to leaders to represent their nation's interests.
 "It is manifestly in Australia's interest to have access to bigger and wider markets," he adds.